Amir-Manafpour/Week4ProgrammingAssignment/README.md

 7- A summary table containing the mean of each variable for each activity and each subject is created.
 This summary table is also written as an output to a .csv file.

-The output .csv files have also been included in this repostiory's main directory in the folder called "Output Files"
+The output .txt files have also been included in this repostiory's main directory in the folder called "Output Files"

-Please note: The maind_direct variable in run_analysis.R (Line 3 of code) needs to be set to the directory where the downloaded zip file is extracted to.